Canada at the Winter Olympics

-Canada (IOC country code CAN) has competed at every Winter Olympic Games, and has won at least one medal each time.
+Canada (IOC country code CAN) has competed at every Winter Olympic Games, and has won at least one medal each time, one of only six nations to do so (along with Austria, Finland, Norway, Sweden and the United States).
 By total medals, the country's best performance was in the 2018 Winter Olympic Games where Canadian athletes won 29 medals.
 Canada set a new record for most gold medals won by a country in a single Winter Olympics with 14 at the 2010 Winter Olympics in Vancouver, Canada.
 This achievement surpassed the previous record of 13 gold medals held by the Soviet Union (1976) and Norway (2002).
 Both Germany and Norway matched the record total of 14 gold medals in Pyeongchang in 2018.
 This record has since been surpassed by Norway with 16 at the 2022 Winter Olympics.

 Canada has hosted the winter games twice: in Calgary in 1988, and in Vancouver in 2010.
 Canada has also hosted the Summer Olympic Games once, in 1976 in Montreal.